Environmental feminists taking up space at Conference of Parties (COP)

 COP23 is held in the spirit of ‘Talanoa’: a term that means ‘talk’ or ‘speak’ amongst Fijians.
 At COP23, it refers to a process of inclusive, participatory and transparent dialogue, and which puts Observers (civil society) at the heart of the process.
 It is easy to see the ‘spirit of Talanoa’ widely in the daily practices of COP, at least on the surface.
-For example, the Fijian Presidency held the first ever ‘Open Dialogue’ which brought Parties (nation states) together at the table with Observers, for the first time.
+For example, the Fijian Presidency held the first-ever ‘Open Dialogue’ which brought Parties (nation-states) together at the table with Observers, for the first time.
 The purpose of this Open Dialogue was explicitly to enhance Observer engagement in the UNFCCC process.

 Yet, below the surface, space remains a constant prominent issue at this year’s COP, which is split into two zones separated by a 15-minute brisk, walk.
-This so-called ‘innovative’ concept has been coined: ‘One Conference, Two Zones’ and is supposed to help manage the large number of expected delegates but in effect separates civil society (Bonn Zone) from Parties and negotiations (Bula Zone).
+This so-called ‘innovative’ concept has been coined: ‘One Conference, Two Zones’ and is supposed to help manage a large number of expected delegates but in effect separates civil society (Bonn Zone) from Parties and negotiations (Bula Zone).
 The difference between these two zones is striking.
-In the Bonn Zone it is common to see policies being analysed in huddles over tables, while the Bula Zone sees people dressed in well-pressed suits rushing from meeting to meeting.
+In the Bonn Zone, it is common to see policies being analysed in huddles over tables, while the Bula Zone sees people dressed in well-pressed suits rushing from meeting to meeting.

 Creating, demanding and occupying space

 The Women and Gender Constituency (WGC), a collective of environmental feminist NGOs, are navigating their way around this increased separation but remain determined to create, demand and occupy space regardless.
 Every morning the WGC create feminist space in their daily caucus.
 It is the one space in COP, which I have come across, where men do not automatically take their place at the table.
-The caucus is, refreshingly, dominated by women’s voices and the space is used to highlight feminist side events that will take place through the day as well as establish which negotiations will be followed.
+The caucus is, refreshingly, dominated by women’s voices and space is used to highlight feminist side events that will take place through the day as well as establish which negotiations will be followed.